HariniTade/Maven-Marketing-Dataset/README.md

 - AcceptedCmp5: 1 if customer accepted the offer in the 5th campaign, 0 otherwise
 - Response: 1 if customer accepted the offer in the last campaign, 0 otherwise

+# Data wrangling

+I have attached the Python .ipynb file used to explore, clean and transform the dataset for viability

+# Visualizations & Insights

+The link to my Tableau with the Maven Marketing dashboards can be found here: https://public.tableau.com/app/profile/harini.tadepalli